ThatOneCalculator/DiscordRPCMaker/README.md

 # Still need help, or just want to chat?
 [Open a new issue here](https://github.com/ThatOneCalculator/DiscordRPCMaker/issues), [ask in the community discussion forum](https://github.com/ThatOneCalculator/DiscordRPCMaker/discussions), or [join the Discord!](https://discord.com/invite/mG94DqX)

-The program has been tested on Arch Linux, Windows 10, macOS 10.14, and macOS 10.15.
+The program has been tested on Windows 10, macOS 10.14, macOS 10.15, Arch Linux, and Ubuntu 20.04 LTS.